hel-sidoruk/codewars-clone-server/README.md

 **Login**
 ----
 Login user.
-If the user is not found in the database, searches for his profile on the site, and if it exists, add new user in database.
-Otherwise returns an error "User not found"
+If the user not found in the database, returns an error.

 <details>